Third Leg Of HSBC World Rugby Sevens Challenger 2025 – Krakow

 Kenya (40 points), South Africa (34), Argentina (30) and Colombia (30) are the front runners after the two tournaments hosted in South Africa.

-However, with the Uganda Rugby Union announcing on 17th March that due to alleged funding issues and the time needed to secure the necessary visas for their Women’s team – they confirmed they had withdrawn and World Rugby followed the regulations to offer the spot to Belgium who had finished 9th in Cape Town and also makes the narrow losses and circumstances for the HKCR Women that more painful.
+However, the Uganda Rugby Union announced on 17th March that due to alleged funding issues and the time needed to secure the necessary visas for their Women’s team – they confirmed they had withdrawn and World Rugby followed the regulations to offer the spot to Belgium who had finished 9th in Cape Town and also makes the narrow losses and circumstances for the HKCR Women that more painful.

 This is a better alternative solution to the alternative which could have byes to be given to the teams in Uganda’s pool (which includes Thailand, Kenya, and Colombia.
 But points differential could also have a big outcome to determine the top 4 sides at the end of the tournament in Krakow.

-Thailand is currently in 5th with 22 points and is in Pool A grouped with the winner of both opening rounds, Kenya, the Colombians who beat them in a controversial match for the red cards, and Uganda who Thailand beat in both legs in Cape Town.
+Thailand is currently in 5th with 22 points and is in Pool A grouped with the winner of both opening rounds, Kenya, the Colombians who beat them in a controversial match for the red cards, and Uganda which Thailand beat in both legs in Cape Town.

 Pool A